chombo-discharge/chombo-discharge/Convergence/AdvectionDiffusion2D/README.md

 # Output

-The output shows the Linf/L1/L2 errors which are obtained with the help of an exact solution.
+The output shows the Linf/L1/L2 errors.
 To get the output in a plot-friendly form, re-route the standard output to a file, e.g.

 ```mpirun -np <num_proc> program2d.*ex convergence2d.inputs >& convergence.dat```